poohwhy/SGtemplatefan/README.md

     - Turning on the fan will first turn on the smart switch, then send the current fan speed percentage in HA via the remote to the fan.
     - Turning on the fan when the fan speed percentage is 0% will turn on the smart switch, and send speed 2 via the remote to the fan.

  Comments are welcome, especially if the scripts can be optimised.
+I am quite new to HA and Github.